Amit Shah Vows to Expel Infiltrators and Transform West Bengal Under BJP Rule

 CAA, immigration, and claims against the Congress

-The debate about immigration in Assam has a long history.
-Over the past forty years, officials, following procedures from the Assam Accord, have identified over 170,000 people as not being citizens of India.
-Checking their backgrounds, decisions from special courts (tribunals), and looking at their documents have been central to this process.
+The discussion about immigration in Assam has a long history.
+Because of agreements made in the Assam Accord, officials have identified over 170,000 people as being foreigners in the last forty years.
+Checking who people are, decisions by special courts, and looking at their paperwork have been key parts of this.

 What the law can and cannot do